biraj-pickcel/docker-offline-setup/README.md

   ```
   sudo apt install net-tools
   ```
-- Connect your device to the network (wifi or ethernet) in with the screen is also connected.
+- Connect your device to the network (wifi or ethernet) with the screen is also connected.
 - Open terminal (linux) or command prompt (windows).
 - Now you'll need to know the local ip address of your device.
 If you're using windows, you can use `ipconfig` command.
 In linux, you'll have to use `ifconfig` command.